coateds/DevOpsOnWindows/LinuxLPIC1Exams/ExamNotes.md

 * The following is a partial list of the used files, terms and utilities:
   * tee
   * xargs
 * standard input, standard output and standard error
   * stdin - file descriptor 0 - operator <
   * stdout - file descriptor 1 - operator >
   * stderr - file descriptor 2 - operator >
   * stdin, stdout, stderr
-    * file handles stdin:0, stdour:1, stderr:2
+    * file handles stdin:0, stdout:1, stderr:2
-    * `[scriptwerror.sh] 2> error.log`  redirect file handle 2 (errors) to the error   log
+    * `[scriptwerror.sh] 2> error.log`  redirect file handle 2 (errors) to the error.log
     * 2>&1 combines stdout and stderr redirected to whatever
-    * pipe to `tee` command to split streams to text and file
-  * xargs converts stdin to arguments for a command
-    * `find test/ -empty | xargs rm -f`
-    * runs against all files at once, the exec option goes one at a time
-* xargs - build and execute command lines from standard input
+* xargs - build and execute command lines from standard input (converts stdin to arguments for a command)
   * execute a command for each item in a list
   * `printf "1\n2\n3\n" | xargs touch` will create 3 files 1,2,3
   * `ls | xargs rm` removes all files in a directory
   * -i replace text  `printf "1\n2\n3\n" | xargs -i touch {}.txt`
   * `printf "1\t2\t3\t" | xargs -d "\t" -i touch {}.txt` custom delimiter
+  * `find test/ -empty | xargs rm -f`
+  * runs against all files at once, the exec option goes one at a time
 * tee - read from standard input and write to standard output and files

 ### 103.5 Create, monitor and kill processes